wajihullahbaig/deepseekv3-minimal/README.md

 * Basic training loops
 * Greedy, sampled, and MTP based text generation
 * Minimal code make everything work
+* Not everything will be here according to their paper, other sources or open source implementation.
+* This is purely a personal effort

 ## Architecture of DeepSeek V3
 ![Arch](deepseek_arch.png)